Adam Anderson, Ph.D

 Associate Professor of Psychology

-I received my B.A. in cognitive science at Vassar College, doctoral training in cognitive psychology at Yale University in 2000, and post-doctoral training in cognitive neuroscience at Stanford University.
-I joined the Cognition, Perception And Cognitive Neuroscience area of the Psychology Department at the University of Toronto in 2003 where I hold the Canada Research Chair in Affective Neuroscience.
+I received my B.A. in cognitive science at Vassar College, doctoral training in cognitive psychology at Yale University, and post-doctoral training in cognitive neuroscience at Stanford University.
+I joined the Cognition, Perception and Cognitive Neuroscience area of the Psychology Department at the University of Toronto in 2003 where I hold the Canada Research Chair in Cognitive and Affective Neuroscience.

-I review for over 35 peer-reviewed journals within psychology and neuroscience and serve on the editorial boards of Psychological Science, the Journal of Experimental Psychology: General, Emotion, Cognitive Affective and Behavioral Neuroscience, and am on the founding editorial board of (SCAN, Social Cognitive and Affective Neuroscience) a journal dedicated to the new rapidly growing field of social cognitive neuroscience.
+I have served on the editorial boards of Psychological Science, the Journal of Experimental Psychology: General, Emotion, Cognitive Affective and Behavioral Neuroscience, and am on the founding editorial board of (SCAN, Social Cognitive and Affective Neuroscience) a journal dedicated to the new rapidly growing field of social cognitive neuroscience.
+I presently serve as Associate editor for the journal Emotion.

-In 2009 I was awarded with the APA early career award for distinguished contributions in cognitive and behavioral neuroscience.
+In 2009, I was awarded with the APA Early Career Award for Distinguished Scientific Contributions in cognitive and behavioral neuroscience.
 Click here to read my award biography.
+In 2010, I received the Young Investigator Award by the Cognitive Neuroscience Society.

 Affective Neuroscience